njcuk9999/lbl/README.md

 ---

-## Step 4: Add to the PYTHONPATH environment
+## Step 4: Add to the PATH and PYTHONPATH environment

 I.e. in `~/.bashrc` or `~/.bash_profile` or `~/.profile` or a sh script you can source